Skip to main content

 CFG7HX, descend FL100, expect ILS runway 25L.

-The position of the Director (Feeder) is to bring aircraft as precisely as possible to the final approach, to then hand them over to the tower.
+The position of the Feeder (callsign "Arrival") is to bring aircraft as precisely as possible to the final approach, to then hand them over to the tower.
 The Arrival controller descends the aircraft coming from the center, puts them on the downwind or an appropriate heading, and hands them over to the Feeder.

 Both stations must harmonize well and be familiar with each other’s positions.
 It’s not particularly difficult when aircraft arrive continuously so that they can be guided along the transitions and handed over to the Feeder on the downwind.
 However, during gaps and phases with less traffic, it becomes interesting.
 The Pickup needs to know when it makes sense to send an aircraft to the Feeder on a "magic heading" that brings it directly to the final approach instead of via the downwind.
 The Feeder must then understand what the Pickup intended with this heading.